Italy vs Bosnia and Herzegovina Nations League preview: where to watch, team news

 Goalkeepers: Cragno (Cagliari), Donnarumma (Milan), Meret (Napoli), Sirigu (Torino)

-Midfielders: Barella (Inter), Bonaventura, Castrovilli (Fiorentina), Cristante (Roma), Jorginho (Chelsea), Gagliardini (Inter), Locatelli (Sassuolo), Pellegrini (Roma), Sensi (Inter), Tonali (Brescia), Zaniolo (Roma)
+Midfielders: Barella (Inter), Bonaventura (unattached), Castrovilli (Fiorentina), Cristante (Roma), Gagliardini (Inter), Jorginho (Chelsea), Locatelli (Sassuolo), Lorenzo Pellegrini (Roma), Sensi (Inter), Zaniolo (Roma)

 Forwards: Belotti (Torino), Bernardeschi (Juventus), Caputo (Sassuolo), Chiesa (Fiorentina), El Shaarawy (Shanghai Shenua), Immobile (Lazio), Insigne (Napoli), Kean (Everton), Lasagna (Udinese), Orsolini (Bologna)